microsoft/UniPrompt/TRANSPARENCY.md

 This project is primarily designed for research and experimental purposes.
 We strongly recommend conducting further testing and validation before considering its application in industrial or real-world scenarios.

 ## Feedback and Collaboration
 We welcome feedback and collaboration from our audience.
-If you have suggestions, questions, or would like to contribute to the project, please feel free to contact us at amshar@microsoft.com.
+If you have suggestions, questions, or would like to contribute to the project, please feel free to raise an [issue](https://github.com/microsoft/UniPrompt/issues) or add a [pull request](https://github.com/microsoft/UniPrompt/pulls)